tzmt/daily-moon-forecast/readme.txt

 **Languages**

-The default language is English.
-The `.mo` and `.po` translation files are included for the following languages:

-- Spanish language

 The plugin is translation-ready, and includes a `.pot` file to make it easy for you to translate it into other languages.
 If your language is not on this list, I’d be happy to add it.
 Contact me via the [Support Forum](http://wordpress.org/support/plugin/daily-moon-forecast) and tell me the language you’d like to see here.